bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 In BigCommerce, there are two types of currency that can be set up: a **display currency** and **transactional currency**.

-### Display Currency
-When a currency is set to display-only, shoppers in associated countries will see prices on the storefront in that currency, but the actual order will be transacted in the store’s default currency.

-For display-only currencies, shoppers at checkout see the estimated price in the display currency with a note indicating the actual currency and amount to be charged.
+1. **Display Currency** - When a currency is set to display-only, shoppers in associated countries will see prices on the storefront in that currency, but the actual order will be transacted in the store’s default currency.
+Shoppers at checkout see the estimated price in the display currency with a note indicating the actual currency and amount to be charged.

-### Transactional Currency
-When a currency is enabled as transactional, shoppers in associated countries will both see prices on the storefront in that currency and be charged in that currency when they check out.
+2. **Transactional Currency** - When a currency is enabled as transactional, shoppers in associated countries will both see prices on the storefront in that currency and be charged in that currency when they check out.

-By offering localized transactional currencies, you allow those shoppers to transact in the currency of their preference, which give them a more accurate representation of exactly how much they will be charged and helps them avoid additional conversion fees.

 | Display Currency                                                                                                                                   | Transactional Currency                                                                                                                                                   |
 |----------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |![Display Currency](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/multi-currency-display-currency.png "Display Currency")|![Transactional Currency](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/multi-currency-transactional-currency.png "Transactional Currency")    |

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">